Jump to Section:

 Voluntary Health Insurance: Although Knox does not administer or provide comprehensive health insurance for students, we have identified options through Lawrence E. Smith & Associates, Inc. for international and U.S. students.
 International students can learn more about the plan and receive a cost estimate by visiting HTH Worldwide.
-For U.S. students, more information about the United Healthcare student health insurance plan will be available on August 1.
+For U.S. students, www.ehealthinsurance.com, for information on how to obtain voluntary health insurance options.

 If you have questions about the accident insurance plan, or student health services, contact the Office of Student Development at email@example.com or 309-341-7863.

 Accident Insurance Policy Terms, Conditions, and Exclusions

 No policy benefits will be paid to cover any expense or loss not caused exclusively by a covered accidental injury or any expense or loss resulting from, or for:

 Covered Accident means bodily injury of the student, which results directly and independently of all other causes from an accident.
 Self-inflicted injuries caused by prolonged over-exertion, stress or strain, illness or disease process, or aggravation of an existing condition are expressly excluded from coverage under this Policy.